 In looking back on my childhood, I can see the grace of God at work in our family through my dad who worked diligently to take care of his family.

-I’m not sure where my dad stood in relationship to Jesus during this time, but I know he understood the value of hard work and doing what it takes to make sure his family had food on the table, clothes on their back, and a roof over their head.
+I’m not sure where my dad stood in his relationship with Jesus or understanding Bible verses about work during this time, but I know he understood the value of hard work and doing what it takes to make sure his family had food on the table, clothes on their back, and a roof over their head.

 "The Lord God took the man and put him in the garden of Eden to work it and keep it.” —Genesis 2:15